 Industrial Design BFA

-- Approximately 185 students are enrolled in the undergraduate industrial design program.
+- Approximately 220 students are enrolled in this program.

 Cooperative Education & Experiential Education Component